Stonks3141/pet-monitor-app/README.md

 jwt_secret = 'DkTeDKts0tinlvmfUtbnepKqYHeX1B8w7sQ5LG9KW+s='
 # The timeout for auth tokens in seconds
 jwt_timeout = 345600
-# The domain to serve from
-domain = 'localhost'
 # The IP to listen on
 host = '127.0.0.1'
 # The port to listen on